stakater/stakater-docs/docs/content/sre/monitoring/app-uptime.md

 We will be having multiple routes/ingresses and we want to automate it so that whenever a new route/ingress is added, we add it in Uptime.
 So IMC automates it.

-NOTE: Currently IMC is not working for Openshift, so we have added a manual entry in Uptime, but we are working to add support for Openshift.
+NOTE: Currently IMC is not working for OpenShift, so we have added a manual entry in Uptime, but we are working to add support for OpenShift.

 ### Sample Configuration